Author: Trisha Shea R.D.

 - Nonalcoholic fatty liver disease (choline is essential for transporting fat molecules out of the liver)

 - May predispose individuals to cognitive decline

-- Low intake during pregnancy has been shown to increase risk of birth defects, including neural tube defects and cleft palate
+- Low intake during pregnancy has been shown to increase the risk of congenital disabilities, including neural tube defects and cleft palate.

 How can Vegans & Vegetarians Avoid becoming Deficient?

-This means that you can still obtain a sufficient amount of choline without taking a supplement if you eat a variety of minimally processed plant foods.
+This means you can still obtain sufficient choline without taking a supplement if you eat a variety of minimally processed plant foods.